makerdao/community/governance/polls/SparkLend Ethereum - Adjust USDT Cap Automator Parameters - April 21, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the adjusting the USDT [Cap Automator parameters](https://sky-atlas.powerhouse.io/A.AG1.3.2.2.1.3_SparkLend_Risk_Parameters_Cap_Automators/1c1f2ff0-8d73-81ec-bc16-e2f85c0765d7%7C7896ed3326389fe3553030cd0a82f68e) on SparkLend Ethereum as follows:
+The community can vote in this poll to express support or opposition to adjusting the USDT [Cap Automator parameters](https://sky-atlas.powerhouse.io/A.AG1.3.2.2.1.3_SparkLend_Risk_Parameters_Cap_Automators/1c1f2ff0-8d73-81ec-bc16-e2f85c0765d7%7C7896ed3326389fe3553030cd0a82f68e) on SparkLend Ethereum as follows:

 - Supply cap
   - `gap`: Set to **100 million USDT**.